brianduff/duffblog/ckv50c9in16s7sss19vedcavu.md

 Before deploying, it's a good idea to check that it works with `npm run gcp-build`.

-To deploy, you'll need to create a Google Cloud project and enable the APIs - the stuff in the "Before you begin" section in (this document)[https://cloud.google.com/functions/docs/quickstart-nodejs#before-you-begin].
-You'll also need to install the (Cloud SDK)[https://cloud.google.com/sdk/docs/install] locally so you can use the `gcloud` command.
+To deploy, you'll need to create a Google Cloud project and enable the APIs - the stuff in the "Before you begin" section in [this document](https://cloud.google.com/functions/docs/quickstart-nodejs#before-you-begin).
+You'll also need to install the [Cloud SDK](https://cloud.google.com/sdk/docs/install) locally so you can use the `gcloud` command.
 You'll also need to authorize and select your project using (replace PROJECTNAME):

 ```bash
 gcloud auth login